 How are we purified as gold and silver?

-From the paper “Christian Suffering”, the following Note on Mal 3:3; Tit 2:14: It is a catastrophe to buy into the misconception [lie] that God will bring calamity over you in order for you to be “purified” in increasingly more demanding steps!
+From the meditation “Christian Suffering”, the following Note on Mal 3:3; Tit 2:14: It is a catastrophe to buy into the misconception [lie] that God will bring calamity over you in order for you to be “purified” in increasingly more demanding steps!
 It became popular to preach that, to be purged as gold or silver, means to be heated by (God’s) fire to scoop off the impurities as it boils to the surface until you have been purified – step by painful step.
 This might sound good, but is not true and a terrible mix-up of truth and error.

 How did Jesus present God as a Father to us (Mt 7:9-12)?
 Think about it.
 Would a perfectly good God [the Source of all good, ethic, etc.] need anything bad to reveal His goodness [Himself]?
 This is the reasoning of a confused [darkened] human mind, not at all who God showed Himself to be – Mt 5:45; 7:9-12; Rom 3:8; 6:16-23; 2 Cor 9:8; Eph 2:4-13; Ps 34:8; 86:5; 136:1-4; 145:9; (Is 29:13); and so on!
 God = Love, Life, Good, etc; God has NO evil or bad and therefore never causes [has no need for] evil, calamity, disasters to let us know He is only Good (1 Tim 4:4-7; 2 Tim 3:12-14; Rom 10:17)!!!
 Phil 4:7 (Mt 11:28-30; 2 Tim 3:11) also says that re-born Christians can [should] fear nothing from God.
 Then, also, is there only one way [closer] to God, and it’s not via calamity (Jn 14:6).

-Refer to the basic meaning of the word “trial” at the beginning of this paper.
+Refer to the basic meaning of the word “trial” at the beginning of this meditation.
 Yes, difficulties and adversities (“fire”) will give us a means to purge impurities but it is not God that brings “arranges” any bad!
 If God as a Spirit is inside of you [your thought-life, “heart”] constantly and consistently – by your choice – then you will certainly have the opportunity to prove 1 Jn 4:4; Phil 4:13,19; and so on.
 In other words, God already gave you [only] what is good!
 In times of “trial”, you get to prove this to the world.
 The world (self, or devil) does not give you good qualities, you use God’s imparted good to overcome evil and adversities.
 The impurities that will “come out” are similar to not having time for nonsense when you are tired or in a life-threatening situation – you will not tolerate any “impurities” then, and this is when we realise we should in fact never tolerate what is not True.
 It has always been due to our own chain of poor choices that we have accumulated impurities in our soul and this is where “fire” gives us the opportunity to take the time and effort to get this out of our system – for good!
 We get a crucial wake-up call and get to choose – for good.
 It is not the circumstance [devil or self] that imparts good to us, it is God’s goodness inside that now reveals its true treasure hidden deep inside of us as patience, endurance, kindness, mercy, love… (Gal 5:22-26).
 It is equally prudent to take note of the verses just prior to this listing, what is not of God (Gal 5:17-21).

 Crux of the matter